Temporal Label Smoothing for Early Event Prediction: Results

 \subsection{Prediction performance}

 Overall, our results highlight that TLS improves performance over other approaches proposed to address the challenges of early clinical prediction.
+We occasionally focus on circulatory failure prediction for brevity; see Appendix~\ref{appendix:add_exp} for similar conclusions on decompensation.

+\paragraph{Necessity of temporal inductive biases.} As visualized in Figure~\ref{fig:tasks_perf_v_time}, training EEP as a simple binary classification with a cross-entropy objective shows a reduction in recall between event time $t_e$ and prediction horizon $t_e - h$.
+This suggests a weakening in the discriminative signal associated with events and an increase in noise close to the label boundary, where performance is the poorest.
+In fact, we argue that correct predictions in this region, close to $t_e-h$, are not as critical as ones near $t_e$: missing an imminent event is more severe.
+Mirroring the decrease in both signal strength and clinical importance of predictions as the time-to-event increases, model confidence should also decrease, focusing instead on more critical time windows.

-In Table \ref{tab:perf_results}, we find TLS to outperform other baselines across all metrics for both circulatory failure and decompensation.
-Despite overlapping confidence intervals between multi-horizon and TLS on decompensation due to individual training run variability, our method remains statistically superior under a t-test.
-Full precision-recall curves are given in Figures \ref{fig:PR_curve} and \ref{fig:additional_PR}.
-We discuss the trade-offs and limitations imposed by these custom objectives, as evidenced by the lack of improvement in respiratory failure task, in Section \ref{sec:trade-offs}.
-In contrast, as illustrated in Figure~\ref{fig:focal+weighted},
+\paragraph{Timestep-level performance.} In Table \ref{tab:perf_results}, we find TLS to outperform baselines across all metrics for circulatory failure and decompensation\footnote{Despite overlapping confidence intervals between multi-horizon and TLS on decompensation due to individual training run variability, we can reject the null hypothesis that MHP has a higher performance than our method ($p$-values $< 0.05$)}.
+The full precision-recall curve of models trained with the best objectives is shown in Figure \ref{fig:PR_curve}: TLS improves recall for all precision thresholds beyond 50\%, a low false-alarm region of particular clinical relevance~\citep{sutton2020}.

-loss reweighting methods designed to tackle class imbalance were found to reduce performance on all tasks over traditional cross-entropy.
+In contrast, loss reweighting methods designed to tackle class imbalance were found to reduce performance on all tasks over traditional cross-entropy, as shown in Figure~\ref{fig:focal+weighted}.
 For weighted cross-entropy, we attribute it to the increase in false alarms resulting from the drive to improve recall.
-It further reduces the low precision of all models, thus negatively affecting the AUPRC (as visualized in Appendix \ref{appendix:loss_reweight}).
+This further reduces the low precision of all models, thus negatively affecting the AUPRC.
 On the other hand, focal loss down-weighs confident samples in training, constraining the model to focus on samples with uncertain predictions.
 In the context of noisy labeling, as is the case close to our class boundary, data points with ambiguous signals cannot be correctly predicted and thus dominate the loss, impeding improvements in other regions of input space.
-We analyze model performance over time in Section \ref{sec:Ablations} to further support this hypothesis.
+We analyze model performance over time in Section~\ref{sec:Ablations} to further support this hypothesis.